 If you own or rent housing built before 1979, if you regularly visit an older home or childcare facility, or if a friend/relative has been diagnosed with lead poisoning, you should consider testing your property, your children, and yourself for harmful levels of lead.
 People purchasing real estate, landlords, and individuals or construction crews performing repairs, renovations, or remodels on homes built before 1979 are also advised to be aware of the potential risk of lead poisoning.

-Clearance testing should be conducted after any repair or renovation activity that disturbs lead-based paint.
-Our consultants will visually inspect the property to confirm that all necessary abatement work has been properly completed and that the space was thoroughly cleaned (i.e. dust-free) and is safe for reoccupation.
+Clearance testing should be conducted after any lead abatement or clean-up activities that disturb lead-based-paint.
+Our technicians will visually inspect the property to confirm that all necessary abatement work has been properly completed and that the space was thoroughly cleaned.
+Surface dust wipe samples should be collected for analysis of lead content in dust.
+Levels will be compared to the Environmental Protection Agency recommended clearance levels to determine if the work area is safe for re-occupancy.

 Lead-based-paint was commonly used on outdoor wooden components in the U.S in the early 1900’s through the 1970’s.
 As the paint becomes damaged over the years, the surrounding soil may become contaminated with lead.
 This can of course lead to lead poisoning in children when they play in outdoor open soil areas.
 We can collect soil samples to determine whether lead in soil levels are acceptable or whether recent abatement activities have been performed successfully.